r33Cy/ShokoBridge/README.md

 ## The Problem It Solves

-Shoko Server is the definitive tool for identifying and organizing anime based on the highly accurate AniDB database.
-However, AniDB uses an absolute episode numbering scheme (e.g., episode 1-201).
-Plex, on the other hand, relies on The Movie Database (TMDb) for its structure, which organizes shows into discrete seasons.

-This creates a data model conflict, causing Plex's default scanner to fail on complex, long-running, or multi-part series, and to misclassify anime movies.
-This results in incorrectly merged shows, missing seasons, and a disorganized movie library.
+The official **Shoko Metadata** plugin was once the ideal way to integrate an anime library with Plex.
+However, support for legacy plugins and third-party scanners was officially removed, a change that fully impacted devices like the Nvidia Shield with Plex Media Server v1.41.0.8992.

+This left the community without a direct integration method, creating a major problem:

+*   **Plex's native scanner** requires TMDb-style naming (`Show/Season 01/S01E01.mkv`).
+*   **Shoko's library** is organized by AniDB's absolute numbering.

+This incompatibility means Plex cannot understand a raw Shoko library, leading to failed scans, incorrectly merged shows, and missing seasons—a problem especially felt on locked-down devices like the Nvidia Shield where alternative solutions are limited.

 **ShokoBridge** is the definitive solution.
 It acts as an intelligent integration layer:

 1. It uses Shoko to reliably identify every file in your collection.
 2. It leverages Shoko's built-in TMDb integration to get the official movie or season/episode structure for each file, minimizing external API calls.
-3. It programmatically builds a perfect, Plex-compatible directory structure using your configured file operation method.
+3. It programmatically builds a perfect, Plex-compatible directory structure that Plex's **native scanner can understand**, using your configured file operation method.
 4. It maintains a stateful database to only process new files and includes robust cleanup and logging features.

 The result is a fully automated, "set it and forget it" system for a perfect anime library in Plex, no matter how complex your setup.